-• A student is allowed 2 excused absences per clinic session that must be made up and rescheduled to fulfill the required hours.

-- The student must inform the Clinic Director in advance if she/he must be absent during a clinic session. - The Clinic Director is responsible to approve the absence. - Students are required to make up a missed session during the same semester as their scheduled clinic assignment. - Students will be charged a Make up Clinic Session fee (per session).
+- A student is allowed 2 excused absences per clinic session that must be made up and rescheduled to fulfill the required hours. - The student must inform the Clinic Director in advance if she/he must be absent during a clinic session. - The Clinic Director is responsible to approve the absence. - Students are required to make up a missed session during the same semester as their scheduled clinic assignment. - Students will be charged a Make up Clinic fee.